kzykhys/PHPCsvParser/README.md

 Installation
 ------------

-Create or modify you composer.json
+Create or modify your composer.json

 ```
 {